Shreduardo/sbt-build-script/README.md

 Make sure that you update the `scalaVersion` if you are going to use this for a different scala version...

+Also, make sure you execute the script within your new project directory.
+This builds the sbt project BELOW the current directory.

 ### Contribution

 It would be awesome to have some people contribute to this to make it a more